directus/directus/docs/configuration/flows/operations.md

 ![Send Email](https://cdn.directus.io/docs/v9/configuration/flows/operations/operations-20220603A/send-email-20220603A.webp)

 This Operation sends an email.
 Flow Object keys can be used as variables, which means you can use an array of emails from a previous step in Flows.

 - **To** — Set the email addresses.
-Hit `↵` to save the email, and click an email to remove it.
+Hit `↵` to save the email.
+Click an email to remove it.
 - **Subject** — Set the subject line.
 - **Body** — Use a WYSIWYG editor to create the email body.